etnperlong/SingBox4Magisk/README.md

 To enable proxy IPv6 out, edit `proxy.json`, change its `"domainStrategy"` as what you do in `base.json`.

-#### Use v2ray instead of xray
-Rename v2ray to xray then replace `/data/adb/xray/bin/xray` with it.

 ## Uninstall

 1. Uninstall the module via Magisk Manager App.
-2. You can clean xray data dir by running command `rm -rf /data/adb/xray && rm -rf /data/adb/service.d/xray4magisk_service.sh` .
+2. You can clean sing-box data dir by running command `rm -rf /data/adb/sing-box && rm -rf /data/adb/service.d/singbox4magisk_service.sh` .